-Those who work with graphics-intensive applications understandably need strong performance in this area.
+Those who work with graphics-intensive applications absolutely need strong performance in this area.
 Graphics performance can also affect general responsiveness for users who do not use such applications.
-We used the four benchmarks from Futuremark[®] 3DMark v1.4.778 to measure the graphics performance of the three test systems.
+We used Futuremark[®] 3DMark[®] v1.4.778 Cloud Gate to measure the graphics performance of the four test systems.
+Designed for Windows notebooks and home PCs, Cloud Gate includes graphics and physics tests.
+As

-Cloud Gate